waltercostamb/course_viral-microbiology_2023/README.md

 The evaluation of the student will be based on:

-- Quality of bioinformatics analysis in terms of reproducibility (Lab Book and commented scripts): 50%
+- Quality of computational analysis and reproducibility (Lab Book and commented scripts): 50%
 - Presentation of the final project (50%)